French, BA

 Career Outlook

-Knowledge of multiple languages and intercultural competencies enhance any occupation and offer graduates many career opportunities.
+Knowledge of multiple languages and having intercultural competencies enhance any occupation and offer graduates many career opportunities.

 • advertising, marketing and communications